The Requirements of a Valid Residential Real Estate Lease

-Leases may also specify parking rules, which parties are responsible for general interior and exterior maintenance of a rental unit and the landlord's obligations to keep the property habitable.
+Leases may also specify parking rules, which parties are responsible for general interior and exterior maintenance of a rental unit, and the landlord's obligations to keep the property habitable.

-It is not uncommon for leases to include provisions regarding renter's insurance, the number of guests that can stay with the tenant and whether the tenant can sublease the premises.
+It is not uncommon for leases to include provisions regarding renter's insurance, the number of guests that can stay with the tenant, and whether the tenant can sublease the premises.

 Associated Legal Terms

 - Capacity to contract: The parties to the real estate lease contract must have the legal capacity to enter into the agreement.
 Age, mental competency, and other issues are considered.
-A minor, which is a person considered 18 years old or younger, could not enter into a lease.
+A minor, which is a person considered 18 years of age or younger, could not enter into a lease.
 Also, if a person with documented mental competency issues enters into a lease, it would be considered invalid.

 - Offer and acceptance: All terms of the contract must be agreed upon by both parties.
 The owner or landlord would offer these terms to the tenant and the tenant would accept them, signified by their signatures to the lease.